dmeoli/OnlineRetail/README.md

 - Apply the sequential pattern mining algorithm
 - Discuss the resulting patterns

-Note, that you can decide to filter out some customers.
+Note that you can decide to filter out some customers.

 Optional (2 points): The algorithm presented during the python lecture on sequential pattern mining does not consider the opportunity to define temporal constraints.